 One of the benefits of Pie Town is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-In terms of college education, Pie Town ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.
+Pie Town ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

 The per capita income in Pie Town in 2022 was $33,695, which is upper middle income relative to New Mexico, and middle income relative to the rest of the US.
 This equates to an annual income of $134,780 for a family of four.
 However, Pie Town contains both very wealthy and poor people as well.